 Know Before You Go

-The Vallaincourt Fountain is inside the Justin Herman Plaza, which is located at the foot of Market Street at the Embarcadero, just behind the Hyatt Regency Hotel.
+The Vallaincourt Fountain is inside the Embarcadero Plaza, which is located at the foot of Market Street at the Embarcadero, just behind the Hyatt Regency Hotel.